go-co-op/gocron-gorm-lock/README.md

 ## Prerequisites

 - The table cron_job_locks needs to exist in the database.
 This can be achieved, as an example, using gorm automigrate functionality `db.Automigrate(&CronJobLock{})`
-- In order to uniquely identify the job, the locker uses the unique combination of the job name + timestamp (by default with precision to miliseconds).
+- In order to uniquely identify the job, the locker uses the unique combination of the job name + timestamp (by default with precision to seconds).

 ## FAQ

-- Q: The locker uses the unique combination of the job name + timestamp with miliseconds precision, how can I change that?
+- Q: The locker uses the unique combination of the job name + timestamp with seconds precision, how can I change that?
   - A: It's possible to set how to create the job identifier, here is an example to set an hour precision:
     ```go
 	locker, err := gormlock.NewGormLocker(db, "local",